tedszy/shrdlu/README.md

 3. Using Record_parser to make Document_parser, which reads an
 entire CSV document.

 Shrdlu is easy to use.
-Just put an input stream into one of the parser components, like so:
+Just extract from an input stream into one of the parser components, like so:

 ``` cpp